Pi-hils/CV/README.md

 **Brunel University**
 _(September 2015 - June 2018)_
-- BSc Sports, Health, Exercise Sciences<br>
+- BSc Sports, Health, Exercise Sciences
-2.1
+- 2.1

 **Loreto Convent - Letterkenny**
 _(September 2014 - July 2015)_
-- Irish Leavinng Certificate (Irish Equivalent to A-Levels - Honours Level): Maths(B), Irish(B), English Literature(B), Physics & Chemistry(combined)(C), Biology(C), French(C)
+- Irish Leavinng Certificate (Irish Equivalent to A-Levels)
+- Honours Level: Maths(B), Irish(B), English Literature(B), Physics & Chemistry(combined)(C), Biology(C), French(C)

 ## Hobbies
-- <strong>Traveling: </strong>Being born in Ghana, raised in Ireland and moving to England has taught me there is so much to embrace in different cultures.
+- <strong>Traveling: </strong>Being born in Ghana, raised in Ireland and moving to England has taught me there is so much to embrace other cultures.
 - <strong>Photography: </strong>I believe life for about capturing moments and memories that cannot be tanngibly held.
 - <strong>Outdoor: </strong> I love all things that has to do with being outdoors, from cycling, to playing football, to greeting people on the streets to just sitting outside.